Thursday, January 30, 2025

 -------------------------------------------------------------------------------

-Allen lowered his microphone and shrank inside his crimson suit like the air had been let out of him.
-The made-for-TV smile melted and refroze into a look of horror and bafflement.
-"I have about a thousand questions," remarked Allen, "And they're all the same word: why?"
+Allen lowered the microphone and shrank inside his crimson suit like the air had been let out of him.
+The made-for-TV smile melted and refroze into a look of utter bafflement.
+"I have about a thousand questions," he remarked.
+"And they're all the same word: why?"

 "She won't leave me alone," said Alicia, throwing up her arms in exasperation.
-"I touched her belt, and now she's targeting me.
+"I touched her belt, and now she's stalking me.
+In the arena, at home, who knows where else.
 She wants a match.
 I guess I'm going to give it to her."

 "She's made it clear this is what she wants," muttered Alicia, casting her gaze to the linoleum floor.
 "It's the only way."

 "Ah," said Allen, making a sound that has never preceded good news.
-"We've got her in Mexico scouting until next Friday.
+"We've got her in Mexico scouting until next Thursday.
 She did say to let you into her office if you want to watch tape as long as you don't–and let me make sure I get this right–'jack up the VCR.'"
 Finger quotes.
 Of course he used finger quotes.
-"Call ahead, make sure I'm there.
-I'll open it up for you.
+"Call ahead to make sure I'm there, and I'll open it up for you.
 I'm not just handing you her keys.
 Cool?"
 With a casual half-salute, Allen headed with his crew toward the production area.
 A few steps further down the hall, he called back over his shoulder, "For what it's worth, you definitely did just make us some money."

-Alicia found the near-pristine black and green wooden hockey stick about a dozen feet farther down the corridor than expected.
+Alicia found the unpainted wooden hockey stick that was supposed to protect her about a dozen feet farther down the corridor than expected.
 Despite Black Violet's sickly, elongated appearance, those wiry arms posed a significant danger.
 Alicia wondered if crawling around in the ducts on her hands and knees would explain the incredible upper body and grip strength.
 That, along with startling reach and easily standing six feet tall, allowed Black Violet to overwhelm Alicia in each of their encounters so far.
 Although she did have the benefit of surprise, thought Alicia in her own defense.
 And home field advantage, let's be fair.
 A straight contest could either be a different story or a different chapter from the same book.
-The exhausted wrestler trudged back out the staff and talent entrance and trekked across the parking lot, either numb or indifferent to the cold.
-The nearby sound of a door unlocking steered Alicia in the direction of the car.
-The door was unlocked.
+She trudged back out the staff and talent entrance and trekked across the parking lot back to the car, either numb or indifferent to the cold.
+She had left the door unlocked.

 Alicia collapsed into the driver's seat and leaned back, then she turned the key, cranked the heat, and closed her eyes.

 She wanted another but she forced her eyes open.
-She didn't skip a gym day on account of a sore throat, and that same coach's voice inside once again kept Alicia honest.
-The weight of spent adrenaline hung from Alicia's limbs as she slid the cell phone from her pocket.
-She had just come face-to-face with her fanged, blood-drinking wrestling champion stalker in her boiler room lair and beheld her homemade death cocoon; now it was time for the scary part.
+She didn't skip a workout day on account of a sore throat, and that same internal coach once again kept Alicia honest.
+The weight of spent adrenaline hung from her limbs as she slid the cell phone from her pocket.
+She had just come face-to-face with her fanged, blood-drinking wrestle-stalker in her boiler room lair and beheld her homemade death cocoon; now it was time for the scary part.

 Darvingtonfordhamfordshire Upon Avon was six hours ahead of Beaver, Illinois.
 Alicia could only hope that somehow Party Girl was awake, alert, energetic, and feeling talkative at 1:30 AM on a Saturday.
-With all the skiing it sounded like Party Girl was doing, it seemed unlikely.
+That seemed unlikely, given all the skiing it sounded like Party Girl was doing.

 A drawn-out sigh escaped Alicia's lips.
-Oh, right.
+Right.
 Of course she's up.
 She screwed her eyes shut in a wince of anticipation before answering, "Yeah, i- YEAH, IT'S REALLY LOUD!
 CAN YOU GET SOMEWHERE QUIET?
 IT'S VERY IMPORTANT!"

 "OKAY, AFTER THIS SONG THOUGH, ALRIGHT?"
 Party Girl answered back.

 The sick pit in Alicia's stomach came back.
 "I'm sorry, Party Girl.
-Something happened tonight.
-I have bad news."
+I have bad news.
+Something terrible happened tonight."

 "No, look, somebody, um… not somebody, Black Violet.
-She, uh," floundered Alicia.
+She, uh," Alicia floundered.
 She backed up the story a bit and got a running start.
-"When I got home from work, I came home to find my door open."
+"When I got home from work, the door to my side of the house was open."

 "So why are you telling me?" asked Party Girl before seemingly asking herself that question.
 "You- Oh my God, Mr. Cattywampus!" shrieked Party Girl.
-The disbelief in her voice turned to rage by the end of the accusatory question.
+The disbelief in her voice turned accusatory.
 "No. Nononono.
-The Goon, tell me right now you didn't let Mr. Cattywampus run away!"
+Tell me right now you didn't let Mr. Cattywampus run away!"

 The former cat-sitter had good news and bad news.
 She braced herself.
 "No. Something a lot worse."

-The rookie took a moment as she searched for the least worst answer possible.
+Alicia took a moment as she searched for the least worst answer possible.
 Time was up.
 The pause had gotten uncomfortable.
-Oh nuts, I couldn't think of it.
 She instead started saying words as they came to her.
 "I'm so sorry.
 I don't know how to tell you this.
-Black Violet broke into the house while I was at work and trashed my place, and," Alicia paused to choke back the lump in her throat.
-"Mr. Cattywampus… Mr. Cattywampus is dead.
-Black Violet, she-.
-I'm so sorry.
+Black Violet broke into the house while I was at work and trashed my place, and Mr. Cattywampus-" Alicia paused to choke back the lump in her throat.
+"Mr. Cattywampus is dead.
+Black Violet, she- I'm so sorry.
 I'm so, so sorry.
 I locked the door when I left the house.
-I promise I locked the door.
+I promise, I swear I locked the door.
 I don't know how she got in."

-Shock, rage, grief, despondency, and sorrow poured from the phone in reply, "What?
+Shock, rage, and grief poured through the phone, "What?
 I don't- How could you let this happen?
 I trusted you!
-My presh presh is gone.
-You were supposed to take care of him!"
-Alicia thought she had gotten away with it, then came the pause and then the realization.
-"Wait... did you leave the door unlocked?
+My presh-presh is gone.
+You were supposed to take care of Mr. Cattywampus!"
+Alicia thought she had gotten away with it.
+Then came the pause.
+"Wait.
+Did you leave the door unlocked?
 Oh my God, at your house!
 When I visited, you left the door unlocked!
 She didn't BREAK in?!
 You fucking LET her in?!"

 Party Girl shouted back, "Because I wanted to believe in you!
 Alright?
 You seemed sure, so I trusted you.
 I trusted you.
 You're the smart one, you know?"
 Her voice started to crack again, "What did you do?
 What did you even do?!
-You waited and waited and waited and now my widdle presh presh is gone.
-Why did I listen to you?!
+You waited and waited and waited and now my widdle presh-presh is dead!
+Why did I listen to you?
 Why didn't you listen to me?!"

 Alicia could feel her own emotions rising to match her hopefully-still-but-probably-not tag team partner.
 Out gushed the apologies, "I'm so sorry, Party Girl.
+You were right.
 I'm not asking you to forgive me.
 I'm just so sorry.
 I'm so, so sorry, I just want you to know I am fighting Black Violet next week, okay?
 I'm going to fight her.
 I'm just telling you so you know.
 I know it doesn't make a difference now.
 It's all my fault.
 I'm sorry, Party Girl.
 It's my fault.
 I know it's too late.
-I understand if you hate me.
-I understand," said Alicia, feeling that knot rise again in her throat.
+I understand if you hate me."
+That knot rose again in her throat.

-Gut-wrenching silence smothered the car and its occupant.
-Seconds passed, and passed, and passed, but the unbreakable quiet lingered.
+Seconds passed, and the unbreakable quiet lingered.
 Alicia couldn't breathe.
-She made the first move, "Part-"
+She made the first move, "Party-"

 Party Girl shed the forever-cheerful demeanor, and her voice dropped to a lower register.
-"I hope you kill her," demanded Party Girl.
+"I hope you kill her," said Party Girl.
 "I wish you would kill her.
 She deserves it.
 If anyone deserves it, she does!
 I want you to kill her.
 Please?
-Please would you just kill her?
-Literally nobody would care.
+Please would you please just kill her?
+Literally no one would care.
 Does anyone even like the crazy turd-smearing psycho living in the vents?"

-"Don't joke like that," said Alicia, chastising her partner with kid gloves.
-And the gloves were pink.
-"I can promise you, whatever ends up happening, I'm gonna hurt her really bad," promised Alicia.
+"Don't joke like that," said Alicia, chastising her partner with kid gloves, which were pink.
+"I can promise you, whatever happens, I'm gonna hurt her really bad," promised Alicia.
 "Really, really bad.
 Okay?
-Even if I don't win, she will never forget what I did to her.
+Win or lose, she will never forget what I do to her.
 Either I leave the ring on my own power or neither of us will."

-Yet again, Party Girl trampled the end of her sentence, "Why are you talking like a loser?
+Party Girl interrupted again, "Why are you talking like a loser?
 Do you want to turn your career around and prove the haters and doubters wrong?
 Then win.
-Take her precious fucking belt.
-She deserves to have the thing she loves most taken from her.
+Take her precious fucking belt!
+She deserves to have the only thing she loves taken from her.
 It's the closest she'll ever feel to how I feel now."

-"I have a request," began the sentence Alicia hoped more than anything she wouldn't regret.
+"I have a request," Alicia began the sentence she hoped more than anything she wouldn't regret.
 "My match with Black Violet?
 It's a Last Woman Standing match.
 You've been through too much already.
 You don't need to have anything to do with this.
 I know it's personal between you and her, but could you please stay in the back until after the bell?
+Don't help.
 She's my monster now."

 "I wasn't planning on it," Party Girl answered back matter-of-factly.